xmtp/xmtp-dot-org/docs/tutorials/performance.md

 Message content can be optionally compressed using the compression option.
 The value of the option is the name of the compression algorithm to use.
 Currently supported are gzip and deflate.
 Compression is applied to the bytes produced by the content codec.

 Content will be decompressed transparently on the receiving end.
-Note that Client enforces maximum content size.
-The default limit can be overridden through the ClientOptions.
+Note that `Client` enforces maximum content size.
+The default limit can be overridden through the `ClientOptions`.
 Consequently, a message that would expand beyond that limit on the receiving end will fail to decode.

 ```swift
 try await conversation.send(text: '#'.repeat(1000), options: .init(compression: .gzip))